Non-business expenses reimbursed by the employer are generally taxable for an employee.

-The relief of PLN 760 can only be used by those individuals who would like to take it for the first time in the tax return or already deducted internet expenses in the previous year only (and not in prior years).
-It means that it may be used only for 2 consecutive years.
+The Internet connection relief of PLN 760 can only be used by those individuals who would like to take it for the first time in the tax return or already deducted Internet expenses in the previous year only (and not in prior years).
+It means that it may be used only for two consecutive years.

 Free of charge blood donation

-A money equivalent (depending on the amount of blood you donate) may be deducted from the tax base, based on the special confirmation stamp in a blood donation book received up to 6% of the total income subject to progressive taxation.
+A money equivalent (depending on the amount of blood you donate) may be deducted from the tax base, based on the special confirmation stamp in a blood donation book received, at up to 6% of the total income subject to progressive taxation.

 Payments made to the individual insurance security account (IKZE)

-Income deduction concerns payments made to the non-obligatory individual insurance security account (IKZE) by a taxpayer in a given tax year and cannot exceed the amount equal to 4% of the pension insurance assessment basis for the individual in a previous year, but not more than 4% of annual cap for pension and disability insurance
+An income deduction concerns payments made to the non-obligatory IKZE by a taxpayer in a given tax year and cannot exceed the amount equal to 4% of the pension insurance assessment basis for the individual in a previous year, but not more than 4% of annual cap for pension and disability insurance.

 The taxpayer has a right to deduct from the taxable base expenses for rehabilitation and expenses related to facilitating performance of life activities incurred in the tax year by a disabled taxpayer or a taxpayer supporting a disabled person (e.g. expenditures incurred for adaptation and equipment of apartments and residential buildings to meet the needs arising from disability; adaptation of motor vehicles to meet the needs arising from disability; purchasing and repairing of personal equipment, appliances, and technical instruments necessary for rehabilitation and facilitating performance of life activities, in accordance with the needs arising from disability, with the exception of household equipment).
 Aforementioned expenses should be properly documented.

-Introduced from January 1, 2019 the relief gives the owners/ co-owners of a single-family residential building the opportunity to deduct from the tax base of expenses incurred in the tax year for building materials, equipment and services related to the implementation of the thermo-modernization project.
+Introduced from 1 January 2019, the thermo-modernisation relief gives the owners/co-owners of a single-family residential building the opportunity to deduct from the tax base expenses incurred in the tax year for building materials, equipment, and services related to the implementation of the thermo-modernisation project.

-The total amount of the deduction cannot exceed PLN 53,000 PLN in relation to all implemented thermo-modernization projects in individual buildings of which the taxpayer is the owner or co-owner.
+The total amount of the deduction cannot exceed PLN 53,000 in relation to all implemented thermo-modernisation projects in individual buildings of which the taxpayer is the owner or co-owner.

 Deduction of social security contributions